Frequently Asked Questions - FAQ's

-Sharpham House has a mix of 24 bedrooms, made up of Premium and Standard rooms, sleeping up to 47 guests in the main House, the South Wing and the West Wing.
+Sharpham House has a mix of 24 Heritage, Premium & Standard bedrooms in the main House, the South Wing and the West Wing.

-Our Premium bedrooms are larger and offer a view of the River Dart.
+Our Heritage & Premium bedrooms are larger and offer views of our beautiful surroundings.
 Our Standard rooms are simple but homely.
-All bedding and towels are provided and there is constant tea and coffee making facilities available in the Dining and Toasting room.
+All bedding and towels are provided.

-All rooms are single occupancy.
-There are 3 en-suite rooms and we have an accessible bedroom and bathroom, which can be reserved only if you have specific medical or health needs.
+On some retreats, all rooms are single occupancy.
+Other retreats offer shared rooms.
+There are 4 en-suite rooms including an accessible bedroom and bathroom, which can be reserved only if you have specific medical or health needs.

 Retreatants have access to the woodland, formal and walled gardens as well as the open air swimming pool (with conditions).

 Our cooks regularly get rave reviews for the high quality seasonal, vegetarian food they produce.
 We source food whenever possible from our kitchen garden and support local food suppliers.

 We can accommodate the following dietary needs as long as you have included these on your Booking Form: